serayuzgur/crates/README.md

 Hello Rust & VSCode lovers,

-This is **crates**. **crates** is an extension for crates.io dependencies.
-This extension aims helping developers to manage dependencies while using _Cargo.toml_.
+This is **crates**, an extension for *crates.io* dependencies.
+Aims helping developers to manage dependencies while using _Cargo.toml_.

+## Notes

-**Important:** It is only helpful if you are using dependencies from _crates.io_.
-Dependencies from *git* or other platforms are not supported.
+* It is only helpful if you are using dependencies from _crates.io_.
+Dependencies from _git_ or other platforms are not supported.
+* TOML must be valid.
+If not crates will not show versions.
+It will inform you with. status bar and dialog.

 ## Features

 **crates** is very simple.
-It has two features and does the job.
+It has just two features.

-* Displays the latest version of the crate next to it
+- Displays the latest version of the crate next to it
-* Shows all versions (clickable) on tooltip of the crate hovered.
+- Shows all versions (clickable) on tooltip of the crate hovered.

 Aims to be fast and simple.

 ![ss](https://github.com/serayuzgur/crates/raw/master/feature.gif)